sai-raparla/NaiveBayes/README.md

 **Change the `file_path` in the `preprocessing.py` script**:

-By default, the `file_path` is set to `'C:/Users/princ/NaiveBayes/labeled_data.csv'`, which may not work on another system.
-To make it flexible, you should either:
+By default, the `file_path` is set to `'C:/Users/princ/NaiveBayes/labeled_data.csv'`, which will not work on another user's operating.
+To make it work, you should either:

 - **Update the `file_path`** with the correct path to your dataset, or
 - **Modify the script to use a relative file path** or prompt the user for the file location.

 #### Flexible File Path Solution:

-Instead of hardcoding the `file_path`, you can modify the code to take the file path as an argument.
-This will make it easier for other users to run the code without modifying it.
+Instead of hardcoding the `file_path`, you can modify the code to take the file path as an input.
+This will make it easier to run the code without modifying it.

 **Change the following in `preprocessing.py`:**